 Park is no stranger to creating short films and webisodes in addition to his regular TV, commercial and film work.
 Last year Park won best actor for his short "Blueberry" at the NBC Universal Short Cuts Film Festival.
-In the film, which he also wrote, Park played a cash-strapped lonely guy looking for a low-priced female escort.
+In the film, which he also wrote, Park played a cashstrapped lonely guy looking for a low-priced female escort.

 The film projects Park writes and stars in are often off-colored, racy and unconventional but never lacking in humor.

-And most of his work has an underlying message.
+And most of his work has an underlying

-'I think the seed to a lot of the things that I write comes from opinions I have or political views, or just things that kind of get me riled emotionally," Park says.
-"The comedy that I do has some sort of a message, but it may not be immediately apparent."
+message.
+"I think the seed

+to a lot of the things that I write comes from opinions I have or political views, or just things that kind of get me riled emotionally," up Park says. comedy that I do and seeing all has some sort of a message, but it may not be immediately socio-economic apparent."
-apparent."
 Born to "working, middle class" Korean Americans, Park grew up in Los Angeles, Calif.
 His father ran a one-hour photo business, which struggled after the widespread use of digital cameras.
-Those experiences have impacted Park's film reations.
+Those experiences have impacted Park's film creations co-found the Asian Pacific American theater troupe "Lapu, the Coyote That Cares" in 1995.

-"I feel a lot of what I write - not everything - it's kind of more skewed to that perspective," Park said.
+"I feel a lot of what I write not everything - it's kind of more skewed to that perspective," Park said.
 "Also just being a minority, having grown up in a very diverse community and seeing all sides of the socio-economic spectrum, I feel like all of those angles make their way into my work."

 Park went on to attend the University of California, Los Angeles.
-After college he helped co-found the Asian Pacific American theater troupe "Lapu, the Coyote That Cares" in 1995.
+After college he helped